Discover New NEON Terrestrial Giant Viruses and Virophages

 Student qualifications

-The project will involve working with big metagenomic data sets on the UMass Unity high performance computing system.
+In the spring semester the project will involve working with big metagenomic data sets on the UMass Unity high performance computing system.
 Familiarity with working on the Unix command line and R and/or Python programming experience will be necessary.
 Students who have taken the Phage Bioinformatics course are encourage to apply even if they do not yet have programming experience.

 Time commitment